KPaulina/ExchangeRateETLPipeline/README.md

 #### requests

 ## The aim of the project
-Project created to gather data from API and load it to postgres
+Project created to gather exchange rate data from API and load it to postgres